ethz-asl/moma/moma_tools/README.md

 Alternatively, run only the main dashboard, which bundles all relevant tool interfaces in a common and consistent Qt perspective view.
 However, ensure that the controller manager is started and that `moman_joint_space_controller` and `moma_joint_velocity_controller` are loaded beforehand.
+Also, the [`dashboard.yaml`](moma_dashboard/config/dashboard.yaml) parameter file must be loaded onto the ROS parameter server.
 ```
 roslaunch moma_dashboard dashboard.launch
 ```